-Some visitors to www.cincinnati.com were surprised over the weekend to learn they would no longer have unlimited access to news and features on the website, due to the Cincinnati Enquirer rolling out its new metered paywall.
+Some visitors to Cincinnati.com were surprised over the weekend to learn they would no longer have unlimited access to news and features on the website, due to Cincinnati Enquirer rolling out its new metered pay wall.

-Gannett announced earlier this year that it would begin using paid-subscriber models on its 80 newspaper websites by the end of the year, joining dailies like the L.A.
-Times, Boston Globe, Minneapolis Star Tribune, Arizona Republic and the Columbus Dispatch.
-The New York Times raised eyebrows when it limited access to its site to paid subscribers in 2011, but now reports that the paywall has grown circulation revenues by 8% through June 2012.
-The paywall has also partially offset print declines, as many subscribers opt for print-and-digital packages.
+Parent company Gannett announced earlier this year that it would begin using paid-subscriber models on its 80 newspaper websites by the end of the year, joining dailies like Los Angeles Times, The Boston Globe, Minneapolis Star Tribune, Arizona Republic and The Columbus Dispatch.
+The New York Times raised eyebrows when it limited access to its site to paid subscribers in 2011, but now reports that the pay wall has grown circulation revenues by 8 percent through June 2012.
+The pay wall has also partially offset print declines, as many subscribers opt for print-and-digital packages.

 Will Readers Adapt or Leave?

 Will charging for online access drive readers away?
 After all, there is still plenty of free content available online.
 More and more papers are gambling that it won’t.
-The Minneapolis Star Tribune, for instance, has reported only about a 12% decline in page views since they began charging for access, but the revenue from new digital subscriptions exceeds revenue lost by declining traffic – by a lot.
+Minneapolis Star Tribune, for instance, has reported only about a 12-percent decline in page views since it began charging for access, but the revenue from new digital subscriptions exceeds revenue lost by declining traffic — by a lot.

 A Calculated Risk

-Some newspaper execs have been grousing for years about giving their product away for free, and say the paid-subscriber plan is less about adding digital subscribers and more about taking away reader incentives to ditch their print subscription for free online alternatives.
+Some newspaper executives have been grousing for years about giving their product away for free and say the paid-subscriber plan is less about adding digital subscribers and more about taking away reader incentives to ditch their print subscription for free online alternatives.

 The Future of Advertising: Mobile, Ultra-Connected, Data-Driven & Consumer-Controlled